Olga's Flavor Factory

 Instructions

-1. Preheat the oven to 400 degrees Fahrenheit.
+1. Preheat the oven to 350 degrees Fahrenheit.
 Brush the bottom and sides of a 9 inch springform pan with melted butter.
-Line the edges of the springform pan with parchment paper.
+You can line the bottom and the edges of the springform pan with parchment paper to make the ice cream cake easier to remove later.

 2. Place the pretzels and sugar into a large ziplock bag and use a rolling pin to crush the pretzels into crumbs.
 You can also use a food processor.
 Pulse the pretzels and sugar in a food processor, about 15 pulses, until coarsely chopped.
 There should still be small pieces of pretzel; don’t obliterate the pretzels into sandy crumbs.